January 6, 1960 (63)

-Nigella Lawson, born 6 January 1960, is an English food writer and television cook.
+Nigella Lawson is an English food writer and television cook.
 She is the daughter of Nigel Lawson, Lord Lawson of Blaby, a former Conservative Chancellor of the Exchequer, and Vanessa (née Salmon) Lawson, whose family owned the J. Lyons and Co. food and catering business.

 She attended Godolphin and Latymer School, London.
 After graduating from the University of Oxford, where she was a member of Lady Margaret Hall, Lawson started work as a book reviewer and restaurant critic, later becoming the deputy literary editor of The Sunday Times in 1986.
 She then embarked upon a career as a freelance journalist, writing for a number of newspapers and magazines.
 In 1998 her first cookery book, How to Eat, was published and sold 300,000 copies, becoming a best-seller.
 Her second book, How to Be a Domestic Goddess, was published in 2000, winning the British Book Award for Author of the Year.